-Here, choose the size of root directory, choose ext4file system, and mount point as / (i.e. root):
+Here, choose the size of root directory (keep it 20 GB or more), choose ext4file system, and mount point as / (i.e. root):

 Next step is to create swap partition.
 It is advised by many that Swap should be double of your system’s RAM size.
 You can choose the swap size accordingly.

 The next step is to create Home.
 Try to allocate the maximum size to Home because this is where you’ll be downloading and keeping the files.

 Once you have created Root, Swap and Home partitions, click on Install Now button.

 If you successfully created the partitions as mentioned above, you have almost won the battle.
 Rest is just some trivial steps to follow.
 You will be taken through a number of screens to select options like keyboard layout, login credentials etc. You don’t have to be a genius to figure out what to do here afterwards.
 I have attached screenshots for reference purpose here.

 Once the installation is over, you will be presented with the option to keep trying live version or to restart the system.